 Incoming students meet with Advising Center personnel prior to or during their initial semester.
-Subsequently, students with declared majors are advised within academic departments.
-Students who have not declared a major, who are changing majors, or who choose for personal reasons to do so, continue to be advised through the Advising Center.
+Subsequently, students with declared academic programs are advised within academic departments.
+Students who have not declared an academic program, who are changing academic programs, or who choose for personal reasons to do so, continue to be advised through the Advising Center.